IAEA Wants permanent Presence At Russia-held Nuclear Plant - UrduPoint

 But the Russian defence ministry said Kyiv's attempts to advance its counteroffensive had "failed" with Ukrainian forces suffering "significant losses and were driven back by Russian troops".

+As Ukraine presses its offensive, the White House said Wednesday that there would be an announcement in the coming days on additional military aid for Kyiv, on top of $13 billion already pledged by Washington.

-EU foreign ministers on Wednesday agreed to suspend a 2007 visa facilitation deal with Russia, which will make it "more difficult" and "longer" for Russian nationals to get visas, the EU's foreign policy chief Josep Borrell said.
+EU foreign ministers on Wednesday agreed to suspend a 2007 visa facilitation deal with Russia, which will make it more difficult and longer for Russian nationals to get visas.

 The move comes as European countries have faced soaring energy prices since Russia invaded Ukraine in late February and subsequently curbed its gas deliveries to the region.